prashanjithemam/bootstrapdemo/BootstrapBasics/Layout/GridSystemandBreakpoints.md

 > Breakpoints are customizable widths that determine how your responsive layout can be adapted across device or viewport sizes in Bootstrap.

 <br />
-Bootstrap includes six default breakpoints, sometimes referred to as grid tiers, for building responsively.
+Bootstrap includes six default breakpoints, sometimes referred to as grid tiers, for building responsively. <br />

 <br />